-Students can be dropped off as early as 8:00 a.m. any students dropped off before that time will be charge for the childcare rate.
-School day starts at 8:15, instructional time starts at 8:35a.m.
-If you are in need to drop off your child before that hour, please contact the Childcare facility to enroll your child in the program.
+- Students can be dropped off as early as 8:00 a.m.
+Any students dropped off before that time will be charged for the childcare rate.
+School day starts at 8:30, instructional time starts at 8:35a.m.
+If you are in need to drop off your child before that hour, please contact the Childcare facility to enroll your child in the program. - Students using our bus will be supervised at the moment of arrival and dismissal, after the school day.